-Growth Mindset refers to a personality construct theorized by Carol S. Dweck.
-People with a Growth Mindset assume traits such as intelligence and talent are a product of hard work, grit, determination.
-Have you ever heard anyone say or have you thought yourself, “I’m just not good at math,” or “I’m just not any good at writing?”
-Statements like these...
+Growth Mindset and Fixed Mindset refer to a personality construct theorized by Carol S. Dweck (2006).
+People with a growth mindset assume traits such as intelligence and talent are a product of hard work, grit, determination.
+Have you ever heard anyone say or have you thought yourself, “I’m just not good at math,” or “I’m just not any good at...

 Published on Nov 20th 2019

 What are Self-Regulation & Metacognition?
 Self-regulation, a personality trait, refers to taking control of learning and the writing process oneself.
 Metacognition literally means ‘about thinking’.
 Metacognition involves thinking about thinking—about being self-reflective about your learning and thinking processes.
 Metacognition is usually considered to include two components: knowledge of cognitive processes and self-regulation of cognitive processes, affect, and behavior.
 For example, consider...